schroedtert/test-rtd/docs/source/jpscore/jpscore_tests_juelich.rst

    This test is Similar to test 4.
 Two pedestrians are aligned in the same room.
 The second pedestrian from left is standing and will not move during the test.
-The corridor is narrow and does not allow passing of two pedestians without serious overlapping.
+The corridor is narrow and does not allow passing of two pedestrians without serious overlapping.

    Expected result: Pedestrian left should stop without overlapping with the standing pedestrian.